joeggg/bluebot/README.md

 ## Voice presets

 Place a JSON file at `data/voice_presets.json` before installing to load your own presets.
 At least a default voice is required for the `%tell` command to work.
-The keys for the preset correspond to the settings seen on the Google page for Text-to-Speech linked above.
+The keys for the preset correspond to the settings seen on the Google Text-to-Speech page linked above.

 The format for the JSON file is:
 ```